PrathamBelwal82/sql-node/README.md

 Note:
-Using curl to test from backend.
+1.I am Using curl to test from backend.
+2.It is an basic overview for sql query + nodejs testing.
-Basic authentication logics used.
+3.Basic authentication logics used.
+Can be modified.
+4.Email is used for finding the user and not changing email address for now.
+Code can tweaked acc. to requirements.